biz-kyle/biz-kyle.github.io/_posts/2016-04-08-hearthstone-standard-nerfs.md

 * {% include card src="ironbeakowl.png" name="Ironbeak Owl" %} \- One of the most common auto-includes and another cheap Silence.
 The Owl is already [missing from the deck recipes](http://www.hearthpwn.com/forums/hearthstone-general/general-discussion/121189-deck-recipes-hint-at-ironbeak-owl-nerf).
 * {% include card src="biggamehunter.png" name="Big Game Hunter" %} \- Massive limitation on design space.
 BGH means we only ever play 7+-attack minions that offer some other benefit (e.x.
 Boom Bots, 8 damage to a random target, a giant that lets you cheat its mana cost).
 * The Giants - Require BGH.
-* {% include card src="alexstrasza.png" name="Alexstrasza" %}
+* {% include card name="Alexstrasza" %}
 * {% include card src="knifejuggler.png" name="Knife Juggler" %} \- The definition of an auto-include for any zoo, aggro, Paladin or Hunter deck.
 * {% include card src="lepergnome.png" name="Leper Gnome" %} \- Another must-have for any aggro deck.

 I picked these cards because they're not cycling out with Goblins vs. Gnomes and Naxxramas (home to traditional powerhouses like {% include card name="Dr. Boom" src="drboom.png" end=")." %}

-To Blizzard, powerful cards aren't necessarily problematic.
+To Blizzard, powerful cards staying in Standard aren't necessarily problematic.
 The problem is cards that limit potential future expansions (see this excellent [Extra Credits](https://www.youtube.com/watch?v=M3b3hDvRjJA) video).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/M3b3hDvRjJA" frameborder="0" allowfullscreen></iframe>

 For example, Piloted Shredder would be nerfed hard because of its ubiquity if it weren't rotating out of Standard.
 It sees play in most top-tier decks because it's so powerful.
 Any future 4-mana minions would either have to be more powerful than Shredder (power creep) or trade well with it (limiting future potential playable minions).

 Blizzard will likely target "auto-includes" like Piloted Shredder to ensure more variety in decks.
-A complex metagame with lots of different cards in play offers a better experience than everyone playing Dr. Boom.

-LiquidHearth [confirmed](http://www.liquidhearth.com/forum/hearthstone/506312-monk-visits-blizzard-changes-coming-to-standard) variety is a focus for Blizzard, saying, "The design team is going to try to avoid cards that can be splashed too easily in every deck."
+LiquidHearth [confirmed](http://www.liquidhearth.com/forum/hearthstone/506312-monk-visits-blizzard-changes-coming-to-standard) variety is a focus for Blizzard, saying, "The design team is going to try to avoid cards that can be splashed too easily in every deck." [^1]

-Interesting side note on individual card nerfs. *PC Gamer* [asked](http://www.pcgamer.com/ben-brode-on-why-standard-hearthstone-has-to-ditch-the-old-card-expansions/2/) Ben Brode about Knife Juggler getting a smackdown:
+[^1]: Interesting side note on individual card nerfs. *PC Gamer* [asked](http://www.pcgamer.com/ben-brode-on-why-standard-hearthstone-has-to-ditch-the-old-card-expansions/2/) Ben Brode about Knife Juggler getting a smackdown:

 	> I’m really interested in hearing the community’s feedback and what they think the problem cards are and...
 That’s a good note, I appreciate it.
 [Laughs]

 	Brode says little but implies players' feelings toward certain cards will affect what gets changed.
 Considering the community's [feelings toward Knife Juggler in particular](https://www.reddit.com/r/hearthstone/search?q=knife+juggler+nerf&restrict_sr=on&sort=relevance&t=all), a rebalance seems likely.

 ## Class nerfs